jwang1568cicd/Project-VM-Ansible/README.md

 $ sudo add-apt-repository --yes --update ppa:ansible/ansible
 $ sudo apt install ansible

-5. use 'systemctl status ansible' to confirm the status of installation.
+5. use 'ansible --version' to confirm the status of installation.
+If you need help to provision the ssh passwordless login, check the README.sshpwdless or just proceed to next ansible verification section.

 6. The following files will be used for this project:
 inventory: this is the file describes the hosts to be engaged and related grouping.